nimscore/waio-shell/README.md

 ## First Stable Release

-It aim to have the first stable release by the end of 2025, with a focus on core functionality and API stability.
+The aim is to have the first stable release by the end of 2025, with a focus on core functionality and API stability.

 Stay tuned!